header layer

 Playing isn’t just fun: it’s also the best way for young children to learn.
 By playing, children can practise all the skills they’ll need as they grow up and parents and carers are a baby’s favourite playmate.
 You don’t need expensive toys – just a few minutes at a time to have fun together.

 Remember this when playing with little ones.
+Make every day special with your little one: play, talk, and read together to build a loving and connected bond.
 Bring the play into everyday.

 Your baby or toddler’s favourite playmate is you – so try to spend time playing with your baby or toddler every day.
 Did you know that playing actually requires a lot of your baby or toddler’s brain and muscle power?
 You can find some great ideas and activities for baby moves at Start for Life or activities for toddlers.